mcxraider/interview-preparation/04-ML-Engineering/mlops_interview_questions.md

 - Discuss the unique challenges in ML model lifecycle management

 **Answer:**
-MLOps (Machine Learning Operations) is the practice of applying DevOps principles to machine learning workflows, focusing on the entire ML lifecycle from development to production.
+MLOps (Machine Learning Operations) extends DevOps principles to machine learning workflows, focusing on the entire ML lifecycle from data preparation to model deployment and monitoring.

-**Core MLOps Principles:**

-- Continuous integration/deployment for ML models
-- Automated testing and validation
-- Model versioning and reproducibility
-- Monitoring and observability
-- Collaboration between data scientists and engineers

-**Key Differences from DevOps:**
+**Key differences from DevOps:**

-- **Data Management**: MLOps handles data versioning, quality, and drift - traditional DevOps focuses on code
+- **Data dependency**: MLOps deals with versioning and quality of training data, not just code
-- **Model Lifecycle**: Includes training, validation, deployment, monitoring, and retraining cycles
-- **Experimentation**: Heavy focus on experiment tracking and model comparison
-- **Non-deterministic Nature**: ML models can behave differently with same code due to data changes
-- **Performance Degradation**: Models degrade over time due to data drift, requiring continuous monitoring
+- **Model drift**: ML models degrade over time due to changing data patterns

-**Unique ML Challenges:**
+- **Experimentation**: Requires tracking experiments, hyperparameters, and model versions
+- **Validation complexity**: Models need statistical validation, not just functional testing
+- **Continuous training**: Models may need retraining, unlike static software applications

+**Core MLOps principles:**

+- Automated ML pipelines (CI/CD for ML)
+- Model and data versioning
-- Model drift and concept drift detection
+- Continuous monitoring and drift detection
-- Feature engineering pipeline management
-- A/B testing for model performance
-- Regulatory compliance and explainability requirements
+- Reproducible experiments and deployments
+- Collaboration between data scientists and ML engineers

 ### 2. What is a feature store, and why is it important in MLOps?